PingOne Advanced Identity Cloud

 Figure 1.
 Editing the default variables used by the Postman collection

 The variables are initially set with placeholder values that you must modify or replace.
-For example, the collection needs to know the Identity Cloud URL, as well as your admin access credentials.
+For example, the collection needs to know the Advanced Identity Cloud URL, as well as your admin access credentials.

 To edit the variables, enter new values in the INITIAL VALUE column.
 Then click Save to make the edits permanent.